LIVVkit/LIVVkit/docs/lex.rst

     we'll help you through the process.

-A template extension is provided as an absolute minimum working example in the ``examples/`` directory.
+A template extension is provided as an absolute minimum working example in LEX's ``examples/`` directory.
 To start developing a new extension, copy the ``examples/template.*`` files to a (possibly new) relevant directory, and change these files' name to a descriptive name.
 These files will provide the basis for your new extension.